 Before beginning your installation, review the following prerequisites.

 - If you are installing a Datto appliance at a new location, make sure that the host network meets the Datto Networking Requirements.

 - The first backup for a protected system can be very large.
 If you are pairing protected systems with your Datto appliance for the first time, and are not performing a Device Migration, you should consider ordering a RoundTrip drive.
 Many times, host networks do not have enough throughput to replicate initial backups to the Datto cloud promptly.

 1. Plug the appliance into a power outlet.
-Datto also recommends connecting the backup appliance to a battery backup (also known as an 'Uninterruptible Power Supply' or 'UPS') to ensure consistent operation during low voltage and brownout conditions.
+Datto also recommends connecting the device to a battery backup (also known as an 'Uninterruptible Power Supply' or 'UPS') to ensure consistent operation during low voltage and brownout conditions.

 2. Connect the appliance to your LAN.
-Depending on the type of device, there can be two or more wired network interface cards (NIC) located on the back of the device.
+Depending on the type of device, there can be two or more wired network interface card (NIC) connections located on the back of the device.
 You can use any of the NICs, but you cannot hot-swap them.
-If you need to change the NIC, you will either need to reboot the device to apply the changes, or you change eth0 to DHCP or assign the IP address, move the cable and reload networking.
+If you need to change to a different NIC port, you can reboot the device to apply the changes.
+You can also select DHCP or Static, assign the IP address, move the cable, and reload networking.

-Datto also strongly recommends enabling IPMI on appliances which include this feature and configuring the IPMI port with a static IPv4 address.
+Datto also strongly recommends enabling IPMI on appliances that have this feature and configuring the IPMI port with a static IPv4 address.
 Doing so will allow you to access the device remotely for troubleshooting if necessary.
 See this article for more information about configuring IPMI.

 3. Turn on the power to the appliance.

-4. From another computer on the same LAN as the Datto appliance, open a browser, and go to device.dattobackup.com.
+4. From another computer on the same LAN as the Datto appliance, open a browse and go to device.dattobackup.com.